 Michigan workers compensation domestic workersDoes Michigan require Workers Compensation Insurance for Nannies or Domestic Workers?

-You may not think of your home as a workplace, but when you hire domestic workers, that’s what it is.
-Household employers in Michigan must carry a workers’ compensation insurance policy if they work 35 hours or more per week for at least 13 weeks during a 52 week period.
-Workers Compensation insurance can assist with medical expenses and lost wages if an employee has a work-related injury or illness while employed in your home.
-Employers have additional protection since workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
-Domestic workers can be nannies, home health care workers, or anyone who performs household services full-time.
+Suppose you hire domestic workers in Michigan for 35 hours or more per week for at least 13 weeks during 52 weeks.
+In that case, your home is considered a workplace, and you must have a workers’ compensation insurance policy.
+This policy can help cover medical expenses and lost wages if an employee has a work-related injury or illness while working in your home.
+It’s important to note that workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
+Domestic workers include nannies, home health care workers, or anyone who performs household services full-time.

 Why do you need Michigan workers’ compensation insurance if you employ a domestic worker?

-Families that don’t have workers’ compensation insurance coverage can be liable if a workplace injury occurs in the home.
-Employers’ liability could include employee medical expenses, doctor visits, rehabilitation, medication, and lost wages.
-A significant accident to your domestic worker could be financially devastating to your family.
+If a workplace injury occurs in your home.
+Homeowners may be responsible if you do not have workers compensation insurance coverage.
+The employer’s liability could include covering the employee’s medical expenses, doctor visits, rehabilitation, medication, and lost wages.
+A severe accident involving your domestic worker could be financially devastating for your family.
 In addition to financial liability, Michigan can impose substantial fines with the Bureau of Workers’ Disability Compensation for not having a worker’s compensation policy.

 The Penalties if you do not carry Michigan Workers Compensation